pepstock-org/Charba-Wiki/docs/extensions/DataLabels.md

 The [Align](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Align.html) option defines the position of the label relative to the anchor point position and orientation.
 Its value can be expressed either by a number representing the clockwise angle (in degree) or by one of the following string presets:

-- `center` (default): the label is centered on the anchor point
+- `CENTER` (default): the label is centered on the anchor point
-- `start`: the label is positioned before the anchor point, following the same direction
+- `START`: the label is positioned before the anchor point, following the same direction
-- `end`: the label is positioned after the anchor point, following the same direction
+- `END`: the label is positioned after the anchor point, following the same direction
-- `right`: the label is positioned to the right of the anchor point (0)
+- `RIGHT`: the label is positioned to the right of the anchor point (0)
-- `bottom`: the label is positioned to the bottom of the anchor point (90)
+- `BOTTOM`: the label is positioned to the bottom of the anchor point (90)
-- `left`: the label is positioned to the left of the anchor point (180)
+- `LEFT`: the label is positioned to the left of the anchor point (180)
-- `top`: the label is positioned to the top of the anchor point (270)
+- `TOP`: the label is positioned to the top of the anchor point (270)

 The `offset` represents the distance (in pixels) to pull the label *away* from the anchor point.
-This option is **not applicable** when [Align](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Align.html) is `'center'`.
-Also note that if [Align](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Align.html) is `'start'`, the label is moved in the opposite direction.
+This option is **not applicable** when [Align](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Align.html) is `CENTER'`.
+Also note that if [Align](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/datalabels/enums/Align.html) is `START`, the label is moved in the opposite direction.
 The default value is `4`.

 <img src={useBaseUrl('/img/align.png')} />